-It is not yet clear what effect these policy changes will have on the Commission or the status of the claims previously adjudicated by the Commission.
+It is not yet clear what effect this policy change will have on the Commission or the status of the claims previously adjudicated by the Commission.
 Following the Secretary of State's Title III determinations in 2019, several civil actions were filed in Federal district court alleging "trafficking" in properties confiscated by the Castro regime.
-The Commission, however, was not appointed to serve as Special Master in any Title III action during 2019.
+The Commission, however, was not appointed to serve as Special Master in any Title III action during 2020.